RenqiChen/Genomic-Selection/README.md

 ## Introduction

-This repository contains the code for our IJCAI 2024 in the AI and Social Good track paper `An Embarrassingly Simple Approach to Enhance Transformer Performance in Genomic Selection for Crop Breeding`. [[Paper](https://arxiv.org/abs/2405.09585)]
+This repository contains the code and data for our IJCAI 2024 paper `An Embarrassingly Simple Approach to Enhance Transformer Performance in Genomic Selection for Crop Breeding`. [[Paper](https://arxiv.org/abs/2405.09585)]

 ![](fig/backbone.png)